InfluxCommunity/influxdb3-js/README.md

 main()
 ```

-You can also use provided constructor for `InfluxDBClient` instantiation using environment variables:
+You can use provided constructor for `InfluxDBClient` instantiation using environment variables:

 ```ts

 async function main() {